thibautwatteau/en-bourse-inte-test/README.md

 ## How to participate ?

-- First, fork this repository as a private repository on your Github account
+- First, fork this repository on your Github account
 - Add me (@ThomFree) as a collaborator on the project
 - Then, start the test by finishing to read this README.md file